Moitreyeedg/Twitter_Sentiment-Analysis/README.md

 "Tweet_padmavat.csv" has all the data required for this challenge. we scrapped using query serch '#Padmavat" using Twitter' Official API.
 This has a limitation that more than week's old tweet can't be extracted.
 Therefore, we have scrapped a thousand tweets for the prototype model while working on the big data set already scrapped using Python and saved as Tweet.csv for later use.

 # Please Note that I have shared here the initial code for Data Scrapping from Twitter, Data Cleaning, Data Visialisation, Time Series Analysis of Twitter Data and Sentiment Analysis using Text Blob.
-For further code of Model training, tuning and test validation, please drop a comment with your mail id.
+For further code of Model training, tuning and test validation, please drop an email @ moitreyee77@gmail.com with subject line "Sentiment analysis Code Request".

 # Objectives-
 Our objective is to -